-In understanding and modeling ecological and economic systems exhibiting considerable biocomplexity, the issues of scale and hierarchy are central [13].
-The term "scale" in this context refers to both the resolution (spatial grain size, time step, or degree of complexity of the model) and extent (in time, space, and number of components modeled) of the analysis.
+In understanding and modeling ecological and economic systems exhibiting considerable biocomplexity, the issues of scale and hierarchy are central (Ehleringer & Field, 1993; O'Neill, Johnson, & King, 1989).
+The term scale in this context refers to both the resolution (spatial grain size, time step, or degree of complexity of the model) and extent (in time, space, and number of components modeled) of the analysis.
 The process of "scaling" refers to the application of information or models developed at one scale to problems at other scales.
-The scale dependence of predictions is increasingly recognized in a broad range of ecological studies, including: landscape ecology [14], physiological ecology [15], population interactions [16], paleoecology [17], freshwater ecology [18], estuarine ecology [19], meteorology and climatology [20] and global change [21].
-However, "scaling rules" applicable to biocomplex systems have not yet been adequately developed, and limits to extrapolation have been difficult to identify [22].
-In many of these disciplines primary information and measurements are generally collected at relatively small scales (i.e. small plots in ecology, individuals or single firms in economics) and that information is then often used to build models and make inferences at radically different scales (i.e. regional, national, or global).
-The process of scaling is directly tied to the problem of aggregation, which in complex, non-linear, discontinuous systems (like ecological and economic systems) is a far from trivial problem.
+The scale dependence of predictions is increasingly recognized in a broad range of ecological studies, including landscape ecology (Meentemeyer & Box, 1987), physiological ecology (Jarvis & McNaughton, 1986), population interactions (Addicott, Aho, Antolin, Richardson, & Soluk, 1987), paleoecology (Delcourt, Delcourt, & Webb,

+1983), freshwater ecology (Carpenter & Kitchell, 1993), estuarine ecology (Livingston, 1987), meteorology and climatology (Steyn, Oke, Hay, & Knox, 1981), and global change (Rosswall, Woodmansee, & Risser, 1988).
+However, "scaling rules" applicable to biocomplex systems have not yet been adequately developed, and limits to extrapolation have been difficult to identify (Turner, Costanza, & Sklar, 1989).
+In many of these disciplines, primary information and measurements are generally collected at relatively small scales (i.e., small plots in ecology, individuals or single firms in economics) and that information is then often used to build models and make inferences at radically different scales (i.e., regional, national, or global).
+The process of scaling is directly tied to the problem of aggregation, which in complex, nonlinear, discontinuous systems (such as ecological and economic systems) is far from a trivial problem.